Welcome to my National Consumer Center review.

 There are way too many other legit survey sites that don’t require a single purchase on your part and will actually pay you cash instead of gift cards.

-Now if you feel that making these guys lots of money by using your credit card to signup to various companies, then go for it.
+Now if you feel that making these guys lots of money by using your credit card to sign up to various companies, then go for it.

 At the very least, you understand exactly how National Consumer Center works.